The Marquis de Sade Defense: Former Judge Claims To Have Been Schooling Inmates Allegedly Raped and Spanked in His Chambers

 For the full story, click here.

-12 Responses to “The Marquis de Sade Defense: Former Judge Claims To Have Been Schooling Inmates Allegedly Raped and Spanked in His Chambers”
+12 thoughts on “The Marquis de Sade Defense: Former Judge Claims To Have Been Schooling Inmates Allegedly Raped and Spanked in His Chambers”

 “With the jury back in place, the defense began by calling Archbishop Emeritus Oscar Lipscomb to the stand and the emotional level in the room ratcheted.
 Under Deen’s direction, Lipscomb described his present and former duties as leader of the archdiocese, including those pertaining to personnel matters.
 Lipscomb stated that he knew the defendant since the 1990s due to Thomas’ membership in St. James Catholic Church in Prichard.”